vinc/vinc.cc/source/essays/geocalendar.html.md

 ### 3.1.
 Day

-At the moment most human beings still live on the surface of the Earth, the third planet orbiting the Sun.
+At the moment most human beings still live on the surface of Earth, the third planet orbiting the Sun.

 In space, or any environments disconnected from the natural cycles of our planet, it could be easier to use only one unit of time.
-The Metric time, for example, uses only the second, and its multiples like the kilosecond or the megasecond to measure longer stretches of time.
+The Metric time, for example, uses only the second and its multiples like the kilosecond or the megasecond to measure longer stretches of time.
 But on Earth we can use a few simple astronomical observations, like the movement of the Sun, to help us mark the passage of time.